Applying Shade Gardening to Herb Garden Design

-Shade gardening does not just have to be restricted to flowers and shrubs.
-You can also grow herbs, vegetables, and fruits.
-If anyone tells you that herbs will only grow in full sun, it must mean that they have never personally attempted to grow herbs in anything other than a full sun garden.
+If anyone tells you that herbs will only grow in full sun, it must mean that they have never personally attempted to grow herb plants in anything other than a full sun garden.

-There are a lot of varieties of herb plants that make good shade flowers and that will also add some colour to your garden either in shade, partial shade, or in full sun.
-However, you must not think that applies to all herb plants.
+There are a lot of varieties of herbs that have lovely flowers and foliage that will add colour to your garden either in shade, partial shade, or in full sun.
+Not only will you get flowering plants, you’ll also have a good harvest of fresh herbs to use in your cooking.

 Make a start by deciding what sort of herb garden design you have in relation to the amount of sunlight available and the types of shade your garden receives throughout the day.
 Not all shade is equal so watch your garden throughout the day and decide on the following